 Average Rate: $12.40/hour

 Gyms open their doors early and shut them late, with many even staying open 24 hours per day, 7 days a week.
 These hours make for a great scheduling opportunity for college students who might be in school for a traditional 9-5 day.
 To sweeten the deal, most gyms offer free or deep discounts to employees, which can save you money. .
 High-energy college students are great fits for these positions.
 If you hold a personal training certificate you could also apply to be a fitness instructor.
 These jobs are especially good for those who play collegiate sports or are majoring in corresponding fields, such as kinesiology, dance, or physical therapy.
 If you love fitness and can motivate people to exercise, this is the job for you.
 You won’t need much experience and will save money here as well.
 Most places offer their employees free classes - a great way to stay active in college!

 If you’re willing to get trained and certified, lifeguarding can be very rewarding.
 Full-time students in search of a summer job option would benefit from looking into local lifeguarding positions.
 There are plenty of different employers who take on summer lifeguards, from beaches to hotels to community swim centers, and more.
 Lifeguarding also tends to be a fun work environment.

 Average Rate:$18-29 hour

-Interpreter/translator jobs are great fits for college students who are fully bilingual.
+Interpreter/translator jobs are a great option for college students who are fully bilingual.
 Translators typically work exclusively with written text, with many companies and clients offering fully remote options.
-Interpreters are often required to work in-person at a variety of different venues, including schools, courthouses, and even medical facilities.
+Interpreters are often required to work in person at a variety of different venues, including schools, courthouses, and even medical facilities.
 You can also work as a freelance translator through a platform like Gengo.
-This is another job that offers a flexible, part-time schedule.
+This is another job that offers a flexible, part-time job.

 Average Rate: $12.23 per hour